beyondliberty/DINs/README.md

  We used ***LabelImg***  to label the image with bounding boxes and tested it.

-The results of the detection of DINs.
+The results of the detection of DINS.

 ![](./image/obj.png)